ialbert/genescape-central/README.md

 ![GeneScape interface][iface1]

 [iface1]: https://raw.githubusercontent.com/ialbert/genescape-central/main/docs/images/interface-empty.png

+When you are done with the program, close the terminal that started the program to stop the server.

+## Using the interface

 Fill in the text box with a list of genes names or GO terms or gene names and click the `Draw Tree` button to visualize the relationships between the GO terms.